nickyui99/mlops_takehome_nicholas/README.md

 - Python 3.10+
 - Docker & Docker Compose
 - (Optional) Kubernetes cluster (kind/minikube for local)
+- **Windows Users**: Docker Desktop with WSL2 backend for Airflow support

 ### ⚙️ Configuration (.env)
 Create a `.env` file in the project root to override defaults as needed.
 The app has safe defaults and will work with Docker Compose out of the box.